panbak/pinterest-board-image-downloader/README.md

 A python script that downloads all images of a pinterest board.
 Written in Python 2.7

+The script collects all the urls of the page and after that it filters the url list to keep only the pins( .jpg images )

 Dependencies:
   1.  urllib (pip install urllib2)
   2.  selenium (pip install selenium)